kkaun/video_multishare/README.md

 Due to various platform requirements and limitations for the targeted services, iOS setup required more extra actions.

 #### Important Disclaimer for iOS Setup:
-To use the full capabilities of the plugin on iOS, your app must be already registered within the respective developer portals:
+To use the full capabilities of the plugin on iOS, your app must be already registered within the corresponding developer portals:

 - Instagram Developer Portal: For Instagram Stories and Reels sharing support.
 - TikTok Developer Portal: For TikTok sharing support.